tkhduracell/garmin-grafana/README.md

 > [!TIP]
 > Please note that this process is intentionally rate limited with a 5 second wait period between each day update to ensure the Garmin servers are not overloaded with requests when using bulk update.
 You can update the value with `RATE_LIMIT_CALLS_SECONDS` ENV variable in the `garmin-fetch-data` container, but lowering it is not recommended,

+> [!NOTE]
+> Please note that this process, if repeated multiple times, **DOES NOT create any duplicate data** in the database if used with InfluxDB.
+InfluxDB being a time series database, uses timestamp and tags combined to create a hash that is used as primary key.
+So writing the same values with same timestamp and tags effectively overwrites the previous field values.

 #### Procedure

 1. Please run the above docker based installation steps `1` to `4` first (to set up the Garmin Connect login session tokens if not done already).